-We have issued convertible senior notes that are accounted for in accordance with ASC 470-20 Debt with Conversion and Other Options, and ASC 815, Derivatives and Hedging ("ASC 815").
+We have issued convertible senior notes that are accounted for in accordance with ASC 470-20Debt with Conversion and Other Options, and ASC 815, Derivatives and Hedging ("ASC 815").
 Under ASC 815, issuers of certain convertible debt instruments are generally required to separately account for the conversion option of the convertible debt instrument as either a derivative or equity, unless it meets the scope exemption for contracts indexed to, and settled in, an issuer's own equity.
 Since this conversion option is both indexed to our equity and can only be settled in our common stock, we have met the scope exemption, and therefore, we are not separately accounting for the embedded conversion option.
 The initial issuance and any principal repayments are classified as financing activities and interest payments are classified as operating activities in our consolidated statements of cash flows.
+If converted, the carrying value of each convertible note is reclassified into stockholders' equity.